The supertall ceramic tower that 'breathes'

 That was the challenge facing Dutch architecture firm UNStudio when it received a commission to build a new tower on Dubai's Sheikh Zayed Road, directly opposite the 828-meter Burj Khalifa.

-But the client - state-owned developer Wasl - was not fixated on height, says UNStudio founder and principal architect Ben van Berkel.
+But the client, state-owned developer Wasl, was not fixated on height, says UNStudio founder and principal architect Ben van Berkel.

 The brief was for a "strong, sustainable concept," he recalls, and a building that would connect with the local area.